quay/claircore/docs/reference/remote_matcher.md

 # RemoteMatcher
-A RemoteMatcher is an additional interface a Matcher may implement to skip the database for matching results and use an external API.
+RemoteMatcher is an additional interface a Matcher may implement to skip the database for matching results and use an external API.

 ```go
 package driver